andersmurphy/andersmurphy-blog/resources/posts/2019-12-19-clojure-permutations.md

 => ((1 2 3) (1 3 2) (2 1 3) (2 3 1) (3 1 2) (3 2 1))
 ```

-In Clojure when you have a nested `map` you can replace it with a `for` comprehension.
-With the first binding acting as the outer loop and the second binding as the inner loop.
-We've renamed `l` to `s` as the fundamental data structure in Clojure is the sequence and not the list:
+In Clojure, when you have a nested `map`, you can replace it with a `for` comprehension; with the first binding acting as the outer loop and the second binding as the inner loop. `l` has been renamed to `s` as the fundamental data structure in Clojure is the sequence and not the list:

 ```Clojure
 (defn permutations [s]